edgelesssys/contrast/docs/docs/basics/security-benefits.md

 In a Contrast deployment, there are three parties:

-* **The container image provider**, who creates a container image that includes an application that has access to the protected data.
+* **The container image provider**, who creates the container images that represent the application that has access to the protected data.

 * **The workload operator**, who runs the workload in a Kubernetes cluster.
 The operator typically has full administrative privileges to the deployment.
 The operator can manage cluster resources such as nodes, volumes, and networking rules, and the operator can interact with any Kubernetes or underlying cloud API.

-* **The data owners**, who own the protected data.
+* **The data owner**, who owns the protected data.
 A data owner can verify the deployment using the Coordinator attestation service.
 The verification includes the identity, integrity, and confidentiality of the workloads, the runtime environment and the access permissions.

-Contrast supports a trust model where the container image provider, workload operator, and data owners are separate, mutually distrusting parties.
+Contrast supports a trust model where the container image provider, workload operator, and data owner are separate, mutually distrusting parties.

 The following diagram shows the system components and parties.